lhalabi/Transfer-learning-for-spatiotemporal-snow-water-predictions/README.md

 | `TL_2_3.zip` | 12 TL 2 and 12 TL 3 models |

 ## Code Description
 All the codes are writen in Python 3.9.0.
-The deep learning models are implemented using deep learning framework Keras/TensorFlow.
-Bayesian Hyperparameter optimization was conducted using the opensource framework Ax, Adaptive Experimentation platform, following this tutorial: (https://www.justintodata.com/hyperparameter-tuning-with-python-keras-guide/).
+The deep learning models are implemented using deep learning framework Keras/TensorFlow (Chollet et al., 2015) .
+Bayesian Hyperparameter optimization was conducted using the opensource framework Ax, Adaptive Experimentation platform (Bakshy et al., 2018), following this tutorial: (https://www.justintodata.com/hyperparameter-tuning-with-python-keras-guide/).
 The hyperparameter search space included activation function, feature scaling techniques, optimization function, learning rate, number of hidden layers, number of neurons per layer, dropout rate, L1 and L2 regularization rates, and batch size.
 For TL models, additional hyperparameters were: number of frozen hidden layers, number of removed hidden layers, and number of added hidden layers.
 Lastly, Factor Analysis was conducted using the package FactorAnalyzer in Python with varimax rotation (Biggs & Madnani, 2021).

 | File | Description |
 | ------------- | ------------- |